1 - Achieve Federal ATO

 Custom Message

-A Custom Message can be displayed on the Anchore Enterprise Client Web UI login view.
+A Custom Message can be displayed on the Anchore Enterprise GUI login view.
 You can specify a title and a message, both of which support Markdown formatting with any HTML tags removed.

 Below is an example of a custom message title with a handy message below.